ArthurGareginyan/my-custom-styles/readme.txt

 * CSS minifier.
 * Trigger to temporary disable the custom CSS code.
+* Backuping the custom CSS code to a file.
 * (Got more ideas?
 Tell me!)

 For more details please visit - [Dedicated Plugin Page](http://mycyberuniverse.com/my_programs/wp-plugin-my-custom-styles.html)